Rob is an avid traveller and self-professed 'man of the world'. He is passionate about his home city, Manchester, & travelling the world.

 The space has been made even more pleasant for people—not just as a result of the attractive architecture—due to the removal of vehicular traffic from around much of the square.
 The West Midlands Metro now runs along the square and up through Broad Street, which was formerly choked with traffic.

-The reimagined square is also framed by the new Arena Central quarter.
-This is a commercially-led business and hotel quarter that is bringing plenty of life back to this once neglected and underutilised part of the city.
+The reimagined square is also framed by the new Arena Central quarter, a brownfield redevelopment site that will ultimately be home to several new office buildings as well as hotels, homes and public spaces.
+This is a commercially-led real estate redevelopment project that is bringing plenty of life back to this once neglected and underutilised part of the city.
 Several of the new buildings have been completed with the remaining plots expected to be filled in the next 3-4 years.

 103 Colmore Row